-Step two, you will now be in the Pause campaigns rule options.
+Step two, you will now be in the Pause campaign rule options.
 Look for the Frequency section and select the “One Time” option.
 Next, choose the date you want to start pausing your campaigns.

-This will help you remember what the rule is for, if you need to make some changes, or review the rule in the Managed Rules section.
+This will help you remember what the rule is for if you need to make some changes or review the rule in the Managed Rules section.

 You’ve Successfully Paused Your Ads!

-Go back to your campaigns dashboard and click the ‘Automate” button again, just like you did in step 1.
+Go back to your campaign dashboard and click the ‘Automate” button again, just like you did in step 1.
 This time select the “Enable campaigns when…” option.
 Select which day and time to turn them back on.

 Lastly, name the rule so you can identify it later.
 That’s it!
-Your ads will now be paused and enabled, on the specific dates and times you have set.
+Your ads will now be paused and enabled, on the specific dates and times, you have set.

 Take some time, and create these rules all at once for every holiday you don’t want your ads to run.

 I hope you found this helpful, thanks for watching!